nilsys/design_patterns/README.md

 # Design Patterns

-This project contains a list of most important design patterns implemented in Dart.
+This project contains a list of the most important design patterns implemented in Dart.